jflores1634/learning-journal-1.md/README.md

 ## Week 2 Day 3

 Reveiewing the code for the lab assignment in class helped me to learn how the constructor works and what I needed to do to my own code to make it work.
 I will need to work with my css and html to add the assets for the lab today.

+## Week 2 Weekend Journal Entry

+After another week and weekend of working on assignments and reading the material, my knowledge continues to grow more and more.
+Creating a form is difficult and will be needed when working with future clients.
+CSS to create a more stylistic page is key for catching the eye of your clients consumers or own customers.